Ibuprofen

 While Ibuprofen can be purchased over-the-counter, Prescription Doctor can provide a stronger dose for those suffering moderate to severe pain.
 Moreover, we can deliver your treatment straight to your door the next day.

 If you want to get Ibuprofen online from Prescription Doctor, the process is quick and easy.
-If you place your order before 3pm, your medication could be with you by the next day via our fast delivery service.
+If your order is approved before 3 pm on a weekday, your medication may be with you by the next day via our fast delivery service.

-All medications are supplied and dispatched from our UK-based pharmacy, which is registered with Natcol and accredited by the GPHC.
+All medications are supplied and dispatched from our UK-based pharmacy, which is accredited by the General Pharmaceutical Council (GPhC).

 Treatment information